 I truly wanted a vintage mid century piece to use as the bath cabinet, however I could not find one to fit into the space and appropriately accept the plumbing for the sink.
 Therefore, I found a great local company that built this lovely custom cabinet that was designed in a mid century modern style with x bar tapered angled legs, using walnut wood.
 We used a piece of the large clean white quartz slab from the kitchen to create the bath countertop.
 We designed an inset base to make the top look as if it were floating.
 Then sourced a small but reasonable sized clean lined rectangle counter top sink to finish off.

-The brass finish faucet is from Delta as is the shower head, shower valve and toilet handle… YES, the toilet handle had to match the rest of the family!
+The brass finish faucet is from Delta as is the shower head, shower valve and toilet handle… YES, the dual flush toilet had to match the rest of the family!

 The lovely round brass cabinet pulls are from Schoolhouse Electric.
 The are simple design with nice substantial depth and weight.
 I really dig these!
 Some round curvature was needed to soften all the linear details and elements.

 I brought in the little fluffy faux fur Stools to add a bit of glamour and some sumptuous soft texture.